OAI/OpenAPI-Specification/DEVELOPMENT.md

  - Examples of how something is described _currently_ vs. the proposed solution should accompany any change proposal
  - New features should be done in feature branches which, upon approval, be merged into the OpenAPI.next branch.
  - Use labels for the workflow of specification changes.
 For example, this may be labeled as `proposed`, `needs migration review`, `needs tooling review`, `needs documentation`, `rejected`, `needs approval`.
 These labels must be assigned by project committers
  - An issue will be opened for each feature change.
-Embedded in the issue OR ideally linked in a file via PR, a document should be supplied for use cases for the change
+Embedded in the issue OR ideally linked in a file via pull-request (PR), a document should be supplied for use cases for the change
  - A PR will be used to describe the _proposed_ solution, and linked to the original issue
  - Not all committers will contribute to ever single proposed change.
 There may be many open proposals at once, and multiple efforts may happen in parallel
  - When the OpenApi.next spec is complete and approved for release, the branch will be merged to master.